 McMaster Innovation Park Master Plan

-We validated the final iteration by testing functional programs for multiple building sites including OmniaBio A, the 606 Glass Warehouse, and OmniaBio B. Through a series Business Case workshops, we examined financial, social/cultural and environmental considerations.
-With input from diverse groups, including CCRM, Financing, Legal, Academic and Research Partners, we identified how to make the project programs financeable and analyzed associated costs.
-Our Business Case workshops defined the appropriate mix of anchor tenants, scale-ups and start ups and led to a series of test fits, adjacency matrices, adaptable mechanical and infrastructure concepts.
-Compelling imagery of the built-out Master Plan was created for promotion, marketing and attraction of international partners.
+Situated near McMaster University, McMaster University Medical Centre (MUMC), the planned Hamilton LRT and a diverse network of disconnected recreation and natural areas, the vision for the former brownfield site has been reimagined as a place of convergence and connection within Hamilton and beyond.
+It tested functional programs for multiple building sites including OmniaBio A, 606 Glass Warehouse, and OmniaBio B. Using Business Case workshops, the report considers input from diverse groups, including CCRM, Financing, Legal, Academic and Research Partners.
+This led to recommendations for the appropriate mix of anchor tenants, scale-ups and start ups and led to a series of test fits, adjacency matrices, adaptable mechanical and infrastructure concepts.
+Compelling imagery of the built-out Master Plan was created for promotion, marketing, and attraction of international partners.